cmput229/Lab_Intro/README.md

 * `bugs.txt`: should contain descriptions of bugs found in [lab1-broken.s].
 * `lab1.s`: should contain the assembly program you wrote in the last step.

-Submit these files using the link provided in the course eClass page.
-Your solution MUST include the [CMPUT 229 Student Submission License](LICENSE.md) at the top of the file containing your solution and you must include your name in the appropriate place in the license text.
+**Please make sure that you follow the link provided in the course eClass page for this lab assignment to get your own private GitHub repo for this lab.
+To ensure that we have the latest version of your solution, make sure to commit your changes to the repo frequently.
+Otherwise, you may forget to commit your latest changes by the deadline (which will count as a late lab, and will not be graded).
+Your solution will be automatically collected via GitHub Classroom by the deadline.
+Your solution MUST include the [CMPUT 229 Student Submission License](LICENSE.md) at the top of the file containing your solution and you must include your name in the appropriate place in the license text.**

 [lab1-first.s]: resources/code/lab1-first.s
 [lab1-broken.s]: resources/code/lab1-broken.s